 Core Strength for Women: Unique Benefits

 A strong core is a total game-changer for women.
-When pregnant, it supports your growing belly and reduces back strain.
-After childbirth, it helps you recover pelvic strength.
-In menopause, it boosts balance to lower fall risks.
+During pregnancy, it can support your changing body and may reduce back strain.
+After childbirth, it may help you recover pelvic support.
+In menopause, balance work may help lower fall risk.
 Plus, a solid core gives you the confidence to nail poses like Crow, moving with grace and ease.
 This sequence is designed with modifications to fit every stage of your journey.

 Safety Tips for Your Yoga Sequence